Chernobyl disaster: Nuclear debate

-In Italy, the Chernobyl accident was reflected in the outcome of the 1987 referendum.
-As a result of that referendum, Italy began phasing out its nuclear power plants in 1988, a decision that was effectively reversed in 2008.
-A 2011 referendum reiterated Italians' strong objections to nuclear power, thus abrogating the government's 2008 decision.
+In Italy, political fallout from the Chernobyl accident was reflected in the outcome of the 1987 nuclear power referendum.
+As a result, Italy began phasing out its nuclear power plants in 1988, a decision that was effectively reversed in 2008.
+A 2011 referendum reiterated Italians' objections to nuclear power, thus abrogating the government's 2008 decision.

-In Germany, the Chernobyl accident led to the creation of a federal environment ministry, after several states had already created such a post.
-The post has been held, among others, by Angela Merkel who would later become leader of the opposition and then chancellor.
-The German environmental minister was given the authority over reactor safety as well, a responsibility the current minister still holds today.
+In Germany, the Chernobyl accident led to the creation of a federal environment ministry.
+The German environmental minister was given authority over reactor safety as well, a responsibility the minister still holds today.
 The Chernobyl disaster is also credited with strengthening the anti-nuclear movement in Germany, which culminated in the decision to end the use of nuclear power made by the 1998–2005 Schröder government.
-A temporary reversal of this policy was in turn reverted after the Fukushima nuclear disaster.
+A temporary reversal of this policy ended with the Fukushima nuclear disaster.

 In direct response to the Chernobyl disaster, a conference to create a Convention on Early Notification of a Nuclear Accident was called in 1986 by the International Atomic Energy Agency.
-The resulting treaty has bound signatory member states to provide notification of any nuclear and radiation accidents that occur within its jurisdiction that could affect other states, along with the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency.
+The resulting treaty has bound members to provide notification of any nuclear and radiation accidents that occur that could affect other states, along with the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency.

-The Chernobyl disaster, along with the space shuttle Challenger disaster, the Three Mile Island accident, and the Bhopal disaster have been used together as case studies, both by the US government and by third parties, in research concerning the root causes of such disasters, such as sleep deprivation and mismanagement.
+Chernobyl has been used as a case study in research concerning the root causes of such disasters, such as sleep deprivation and mismanagement.

-Cultural impact
+The State Archives of Ukraine hold an archival collection of around 1,000 declassified documents relating to the construction of the power station, the disaster, and its aftermath extending to the early 2000s.
+This archive was added by UNESCO to its Memory of the World International Register in 2017, recognising it as documentary heritage of global importance.